f18m/large-pcap-analyzer/README.md

 It is based over the well-known libpcap.

 Some features of this utility:

-0. extract packets matching a simple BPF filter;
+0. Extract packets matching a simple BPF filter;.
-0. extract packets matching plain text;
+0. Extract packets matching plain text.
-0. tells you the tcpreplay speed required to respect packet timestamps;
+0. Tells you the tcpreplay speed required to respect packet timestamps;.

 # Command line help